dimir/zabbix-extensions/agent2/plugins/myip/README.md

+# Myip plugin for Zabbix agent 2

 This is the source code of loadable Zabbix agent 2 plugin Myip.
-It implements 1 metric called myip, which returns the external IP address of the host where the agent is running.
+It implements 1 metric called `myip`, which returns the external IP address of the host where the agent is running.
 In order to build the plugin you need to be connected to the Internet.

-Make sure golang and make packages are installed:
+1. Make sure golang and make packages are installed:

     apt install golang make

-Build the plugin:
+1. Build the plugin:

     sudo make install

-Configure it in Zabbix agent 2:
+1. Configure it in Zabbix agent 2:

     echo Plugins.Myip.System.Path=/usr/local/zabbix/go/plugins/myip | sudo tee /etc/zabbix/zabbix_agent2.d/plugins.d/myip.conf

-Test it:
+1. Test it:

     zabbix_agent2 -t myip